stealjs/steal/docs/pages/project-exporting.md

 to look in the _can-tabs/src_ for any modules.
 This means that `import "can-tabs/lib/can-tabs"` will look in _can-tabs/src/lib/can-tabs_.

-The "npmIgnore" property tells SystemJS to ignore processing certain dependencies's package.jsons.
+The "npmIgnore" property tells SystemJS to ignore processing the package.json files of certain dependencies.

 ```
   "system": {
-    "directories" : {
-      "lib": "src"
+    "main": "src/bit-tabs",
+    "npmIgnore": ["devDependencies"]
   },
-    "npmIgnore": ["cssify","devDependencies"]
-  },
 ```

-> Create a "system" property that points "directories.lib" to where SystemJS should find code.
+> Create a "system.main" property that points to where SystemJS should find code.
 And,
 > set "npmIgnore" to ignore dependencies that aren't needed by the browser.

 ### main